Data-Efficient Image Recognition with Contrastive Predictive Coding: Results

 \subsection{Efficient image classification}

 We now turn to our original question of whether CPC can enable data-efficient image recognition.

-We start by evaluating the performance of purely-supervised networks as the size of the labeled dataset $\sD_l$ varies from 1\% to 100\% of ImageNet, training separate classifiers on each subset.
-We compared a range of different architectures (ResNet-50, -101, -152, and -200) and found a ResNet-200 to work best across all data-regimes (see Appendix).
-Despite our efforts to tune the supervised model for low-data classification (varying network depth, regularization, and optimization parameters) and extensive use of data-augmentation (including the transformations used for CPC pre-training), the accuracy of the best model only reaches 44.1\% Top-5 accuracy when trained on 1\% of the dataset (compared to 95.2\% when trained on the entire dataset, see Table \ref{tab:efficient} and Fig.\ \ref{fig:intro}, red).
+\paragraph{Supervised baseline.} We start by evaluating the performance of purely-supervised networks as the size of the labeled dataset $\sD_l$ varies from 1\% to 100\% of ImageNet, training separate classifiers on each subset.
+We compared a range of different architectures (ResNet-50, -101, -152, and -200) and found a ResNet-200 to work best across all data-regimes.
+After tuning the supervised model for low-data classification (varying network depth, regularization, and optimization parameters) and extensive use of data-augmentation (including the transformations used for CPC pre-training), the accuracy of the best model reaches 44.1\% Top-5 accuracy when trained on 1\% of the dataset (compared to 95.2\% when trained on the entire dataset, see Table \ref{tab:efficient1} and Fig.\ \ref{fig:intro}, red).

+\paragraph{Contrastive Predictive Coding.} We now address our central question of whether CPC enables data-efficient learning.
+We follow the same paradigm as for the supervised baseline (training and evaluating a separate classifier for each labeled subset), stacking a neural network classifier on top of the CPC latents $\vz=f_\theta(\vx)$ rather than the raw image pixels $\vx$.
+Specifically, we stack an 11-block ResNet classifier $h_\psi$ on top of the 14$\times$14 grid of CPC latents, and train it using the same protocol as the supervised baseline (see section \ref{sec:evaluation-protocol}).
+During an initial phase we keep the CPC feature extractor fixed and train the ResNet classifier till convergence (see Table \ref{tab:efficient2} for its performance).
+We then fine-tune the entire stack $h_\psi \circ f_\theta$ for the supervised objective, for a small number of epochs (chosen by cross-validation).
+In Table \ref{tab:efficient1} and Fig.\ \ref{fig:intro} (blue curve) we report the results of this fine-tuned model.